 Being a PhD student who tries to combine an academic career with social activism, I noticed how distinct those two fields are in practice, especially in the Ukrainian context.
 However, complex structures of inequalities in the local context requires both academic knowledge and practical skills in order to better understand and tackle the problem.
-Those contradictions inspired us to create a space where researchers and practitioners can exchange their knowledge and experiences in order to find a common ground.
+Those contradictions inspired us to create a space where researchers and practitioners can exchange their knowledge and experiences to find a common ground.
 (Viktoriia Muliavka)

 “Although our organization is working with certain social groups that can be regarded as unprivileged, I rarely reflected on this issue from the analytical point of view.”
 Eugeniya Bardyak, Head of Moloda Prosvita

-“Although our organization is working with certain social groups that can be regarded as unprivileged, I rarely reflected on this issue from the analytical point of view.
-Speakers Alyona Lyasheva and Viktoriia Muliavka very thoroughly approached the topic and brought up important facts.
-For example, that education in rural and urban areas is affected by the economic, cultural capital of schools, and families.
+“Alyona Lyasheva and Viktoriia Muliavka approached the topic thoroughly and brought up important facts.
+For example, education in rural and urban areas is affected by the economic, cultural capital of schools, and families.
 Very often, rural schools are not sufficiently provided with the necessary equipment and even the proper facilities.
 Due to the involvement in housework, children in rural areas spend less time on learning.
 They have few or no options between ‘out-of-school’ and non-formal education.
 Developing youth leadership potential is not a priority.”
 (Eugeniya Bardyak, Head of Moloda Prosvita)